 Some of our links are affiliated, we will earn a commission when you buy a service or product.
 This will have no extra cost for you.
 For further info please refer to our Privacy Policy

-Hold on, we’re gonna answer these two questions and much more in this guide.
-Tromso is just one of those bucket-list places, and from my recent trip to Tromso in winter in 2020 before the pandemic began, I can tell you: for me, it was worth every penny!
+We’re gonna answer these two questions and much more in this guide.
+Tromso is just one of those bucket-list places, and from my recent trip to Tromso in the winter months, I can tell you: for me, it was worth every penny!

 Is Tromso Expensive?
 Can we visit Tromso on a budget?